 Generally, the anesthesiologist is responsible for the well-being of the patient during surgery and may be responsible for any errors that lead to injury or death.
 Some of the more severe complications associated with general anesthesia errors are brain damage and death.

-Let Us Help You With Your Kentucky Medication Error Case
+Let Our Medication Error Lawyers Help You With Your Case

-If you or someone you love is suffering because of a prescription drug mistake, a skilled Kentucky medication error attorney will fight to help you put your life back together and get you the fair compensation you deserve.
+If you or someone you love is suffering because of a prescription drug mistake, our skilled Kentucky medication error lawyers will fight to help you put your life back together and get you the fair compensation you deserve.

 Bottom Line, We Know How to Get Justice for Drug Error Victims

 In Kentucky, we have won some of the highest verdicts and settlements in medication error claims, both in and out of court.
-We have successfully sued numerous Kentucky hospitals, doctors and pharmacies as well as many well-known national pharmacy chains for medication errors resulting in serious injuries—including brain injury, paralysis, blindness and death.
+Our Louisville medication error lawyers have successfully sued numerous Kentucky hospitals, doctors and pharmacies as well as many well-known national pharmacy chains for medication errors resulting in serious injuries—including brain injury, paralysis, blindness and death.

-If you suspect or believe a loved one has been the victim of a prescription error, wrong chemotherapy, radiation overdose, infant adverse drug reaction, anesthesia error, or nursing home medication error then please contact us immediately for a FREE CONSULTATION by calling us at 888-450-4456 or by filling out our online contact form.
+If you suspect or believe a loved one has been the victim of a prescription error, wrong chemotherapy, radiation overdose, infant adverse drug reaction, anesthesia error, or nursing home medication error then please contact us immediately for a FREE CONSULTATION by calling us at 888-450-4456 or by filling out our online contact form at the bottom of this page.